 How to obtain approved funds

-AARE is happy to pay in the following ways:
+AARE will pay approved funding in the following ways:

-- Direct to a company on provision of an invoice
+- Direct payment of an invoice within approved budget

-- As reimbursement to a University on provision of receipts
+- As reimbursement to a university on provision of receipts within approved budget

 All payments must be approved by the SIG convenor or project lead.
-AARE makes payments every fortnight on a Wednesday and most payments will be completed at these times (timeframe may be a few days longer to allow for banking authorisations/clearances).
+AARE makes payments every fortnight and most payments will be completed at these times (timeframe may be a few days longer to allow for banking authorisations/clearances).
 If you have an urgent request for payment please contact the AARE office - firstname.lastname@example.org or call 03 5955 2412.